-Aspiring Foundations Federated Nursery Schools and LA operate within legal requirements and regulations and expects all employees to co-operate in this by adhering to all laws, regulations, policies and procedures.
+Aspiring Foundations Federated Nursery Schools (AFFNS) and the Local Authority (LA) operate within legal requirements and regulations and expects all employees to cooperate in this by adhering to all laws, regulations, policies and procedures.
 Any employee becoming aware of another employee acting inappropriately is obliged and encouraged to report this activity.

-The School and LA are committed to the values of accountability, but the determined perpetrator may find a way round systems and procedures.
+AFFNS and the LA are committed to the values of accountability, but the determined perpetrator may find a way round systems and procedures.
 It is therefore necessary for all managers and staff to be aware of what is required in the event of suspicions.
-This document sets out the procedure for employees who wish to notify any suspicions and also how the School should respond.
+This document sets out the procedure for employees who wish to notify any suspicions and also how the Federation should respond.